-Protection of Generating Units (other than Power Park Units), DC Converters, OTSDUW Plant and Apparatus or Power Park Modules and their connections to the National Electricity Transmission System must meet the minimum requirements given below.
-These are necessary to reduce to a practical minimum the impact on the National Electricity Transmission System of faults on OTSDUW Plant and Apparatus circuits or circuits owned by Generators or DC Converter Station owners.
+Protection of Generating Units (other than Power Park Units), DC Converters, OTSDUW Plant and Apparatus or Power Park Modules and their connections to the National Electricity Transmission System shall meet the requirements given below.
+These are necessary to reduce the impact on the National Electricity Transmission System of faults on OTSDUW Plant and Apparatus circuits or circuits owned by Generators or DC Converter Station owners.

-- CC.6.2.2.2.2 Fault Clearance Times
+CC.6.2.2.2.2 Fault Clearance Times

-- (a) The fault clearance times for faults on the Generator's or DC Converter Station owner's equipment directly connected to the National Electricity Transmission System or OTSDUW Plant and Apparatus and for faults on the National Electricity Transmission System directly connected to the Generator or DC Converter Station owner's equipment or OTSDUW Plant and Apparatus, from fault inception to the circuit breaker arc extinction, shall be set out in accordance with the Bilateral Agreement.
-The times specified in accordance with the Bilateral Agreement shall not be faster than:
+- (a) The required fault clearance time for faults on the Generator's or DC Converter Station owner's equipment directly connected to the National Electricity Transmission System or OTSDUW Plant and Apparatus and for faults on the National Electricity Transmission System directly connected to the Generator or DC Converter Station owner's equipment or OTSDUW Plant and Apparatus, from fault inception to the circuit breaker arc extinction, shall be set out in the Bilateral Agreement.
+The fault clearance time specified in the Bilateral Agreement shall not be shorter than the durations specified below:

-- (i) 80mS at 400kV
+- (i) 80ms at 400kV

-- (ii) 100mS at 275kV
+- (ii) 100ms at 275kV

-- (iii) 120mS at 132kV and below
+- (iii) 120ms at 132kV and below

-but this shall not prevent a User or NGET or a Generator in respect of OTSDUW Plant and Apparatus having faster fault clearance times.
+but this shall not prevent the User or NGET or the Generator (including in respect of OTSDUW Plant and Apparatus) from selecting a shorter fault clearance time on their own Plant and Apparatus provided Discrimination is achieved..

-Slower fault clearance times may be specified in accordance with the Bilateral Agreement for faults on the National Electricity Transmission System.
-Slower fault clearance times for faults on the Generator or DC Converter Station owner's equipment or OTSDUW Plant and Apparatus may be agreed in accordance with the terms of the Bilateral Agreement but only if System requirements, in NGET's view, permit.
-The probability that the fault clearance times stated in accordance with the Bilateral Agreement will be exceeded by any given fault, must be less than 2%. (b) For the event that the above fault clearance times are not met as a result of failure to operate on the Main Protection System(s) provided, the Generators or DC Converter Station owners or Generators in the case of OTSDUW Plant and Apparatus shall provide Back-Up Protection.
-NGET will also provide Back-Up Protection and these Back-Up Protections will be co-ordinated so as to provide Discrimination.
+A longer fault clearance time may be specified in the Bilateral Agreement for faults on the National Electricity Transmission System.
+A longer fault clearance time for faults on the Generator or DC Converter Station owner's equipment or OTSDUW Plant and Apparatus may be agreed with NGET in accordance with the terms of the Bilateral Agreement but only if System requirements, in NGET's view, permit.
+The probability that the fault clearance time stated in the Bilateral Agreement will be exceeded by any given fault, must be less than 2%.

+(b) In the event that the required fault clearance time is not met as a result of failure to operate on the Main Protection System(s) provided, the Generators or DC Converter Station owners or Generators in the case of OTSDUW Plant and Apparatus shall, except as specified below provide Independent Back-Up Protection.
+NGET will also provide Back-Up Protection and NGET and the User's Back-Up Protections will be co-ordinated so as to provide Discrimination.